Summer Sausage, Sage, and Eggplant Stew

 Plump purple eggplants at the farmer’s market were the inspiration for this summer stew.
 It is wonderful served on top of pasta, couscous, or rice, or you can even just have some crusty bread on the side.
 Scramble recipe tester Kathryn Howell Dalton said, “My husband, who does not care for eggplant, just cleaned his plate.”

 - 3 cloves garlic thinly sliced

-- 1 lb. chicken or meatless sausage (use wheat/gluten-free, if needed) sliced, or use 15 oz. canned cannellini beans, drained and rinsed
+- 1 lb. chicken sausage or use meatless sausage, sliced, or use 15 oz. canned cannellini beans, drained and rinsed

 - 1 small eggplant diced (about 1 lb.)

 - 1/4 - 1/2 tsp. salt to taste

 - 1/4 tsp. black pepper or to taste

 - In a Dutch oven or large heavy skillet, heat the oil over medium to medium-high heat.

 - Add the sage and garlic and sauté, stirring frequently, until fragrant and the garlic is just starting to turn golden, about 2 minutes, and then add the sausage or the beans.

 - Cook, while you dice and add the rest of the ingredients, stirring with each addition.